ProjectLiminality/ProjectLiminalityMVP/DreamExplorerREADME.md

 - `Camera.js`: Component to manage the camera within the 3D space.

-- `SemanticSearch.js`: Utility for performing semantic search on the DreamVault structure JSON file.
+- `SemanticSearch/`: A submodule containing both the frontend search bar component and the backend search functionality for the DreamVault structure.

 - `App.js`: The main React component that orchestrates the entire application.